alces-flight/flight-user-suite/flight-core/opt/flight/usr/share/doc/flight-web-suite/99-admin-guides/30-flight-web.md

 * Edit config file at `/opt/flight/etc/web-suite.yml` directly.
   * What do the different values mean?
   * What are the permitted values for each setting?

-* If `session.secret` has not been changed from its default value when `flight web` is started a random value will be configured for you.
+The session secret is stored in at `/opt/flight/var/lib/web-suite/session-secret`.
+It will be created automatically when web suite starts for the first time.
+Changing it will invalidate all sessions.

 ## Usage